Protecting high-value information: Tips for small and medium organizations (ITSAP.40.001)

 When assigning value, consider the following types of information:

-• Business critical information that your organization relies on to run (e.g. sales information, emergency response plans)
+• business critical information that your organization relies on to run, such as payroll, sales information and emergency response plans

-• Sensitive information that needs to be kept confidential or only accessed by certain people (e.g. financial or personal information, intellectual property)
+• sensitive information that needs to be kept confidential or only accessed by certain people, like financial or personal information, and intellectual property

-• Records and evidence that needs to be protected from unauthorized modification (e.g. contracts, receipts)
+• records and evidence that needs to be protected from unauthorized modification, for example, contracts and receipts

 Identify threats and vulnerabilities

-By identifying threats and vulnerabilities that are relevant to your organization, you can take security measures that fit your organization needs.
-A common threat or vulnerability may affect your organization differently than another organization.
+By identifying threats and vulnerabilities that are relevant to your organization, you can implement security measures that fit your environment and needs.
+A threat or vulnerability may affect your organization differently than another organization which may require you to adopt different security measures.

 A vulnerability is a weakness or gap in your current security measures.
-Vulnerabilities may be caused by different factors, such as outdated software, unencrypted information, weak passwords, or system that has been infected with a virus.
+Vulnerabilities may be caused by different factors, such as outdated software, unencrypted information, weak passwords or systems that have been infected by malware.

 Make cyber security a part of your organization

-Security should be included in your business processes and plans so that you can protect your high‑value information and your organization.
-Your customers expect that you’ll keep their personal information safe, and the other organizations with which you work want to know that you won’t be putting their systems and information at risk.
+Cyber security should be included in your business processes and plans so that you can protect your high value information and your organization.
+Your customers expect that you’ll keep their personal information safe.
+Additionally, the organizations you work with will want to know that you won’t be putting their systems and information at risk.

 Secure high-value information